Kardar-Parisi-Zhang Equation from Long-Range Exclusion Processes

 The second estimate \eqref{eq:KPZ1WV3} follows from choosing $\delta \in \R_{>0}$ sufficiently small but depending only on $\lambda \in \R$.
 We now note, like in the proof of Lemma 2.5 in \cite{DT}, that $|\log(1+x)| \lesssim_{\delta} |x|$ for $|x| \lesssim \delta$.
 Thus, combining this with \eqref{eq:KPZ1WV2} and \eqref{eq:KPZ1WV3}, we have

-We proceed to observe that on the event corresponding to the remaining indicator function in \eqref{eq:KPZ1WV4}, the gradient in question of $\mathfrak{Z}^{N}$ in \eqref{eq:KPZ1WV4} can be estimated in terms of the same gradient but of $\mathfrak{Y}^{N}$ up to an admissible error.
+On the event corresponding to the second indicator function in \eqref{eq:KPZ1WV4}, the gradient in question of $\mathbf{Z}^{N}$ in \eqref{eq:KPZ1WV4} can be bounded in terms of the same gradient but of $\mathbf{Y}^{N}$ up to an admissible error.
 More precisely, we have